How Monitors or Trapping Works

 You can Make Your Home a Smaller Target

 What is feasible for you depends on whether you live on acreage, a suburban block, a townhouse or terrace.
 The type of construction used provides a difference.
 You may be able to use some of these suggestions:

 - Treat any trees that may be hollow and within at least 50 metres of buildings.

 - Same for mounds in the ground or those in trees that you can reach.

 - Remove or put up on racks all timber you need to keep.
 The racks allow you to see any tunnels going up into the timber

 - Firewood should be kept either on a concrete slab or on a patch of insecticidally treated soil so you can observe if termites tunnel up over the edge of the slab.
 Or, they have to find a gap in the layer of treated soil under the pile.

 - Keep the edge of the house slab clear so you can see any tunnel —which means no soil, mulch, grass or garden plants to obscure your view.

 We’re biased.
-We believe that placing termite traps as decoys around buildings where there is little or no alternate timber is your most cost/effective action to intercept scouts.
-When the termite ‘tunnelling crew’ arrive, the Trap is easy to seal to control humidity, including the instinctive sealing of the hole in the lid to let you know that it is time to begin baiting.
+We believe that placing TermiTraps as decoys around buildings where it is little or no alternate timber is your most cost/effective action to intercept scouts.
+When the termite ‘tunnelling crew’ arrive, the Trap is easy for them to seal to control humidity, including the instinctive sealing of the hole in the lid… which let you know that it is time to begin baiting.
 We’ve even designed it so the baiting is done without having to open the Trap and risk disturbing them.